 The Contract Performance Section within DAFM, monitors DCBS contracts, performs a detailed review of each contract and the contract's incorporated material that the Section will monitor.
 The Contract Monitoring Tool establishes criteria based on their contractual E&T services to ensure objectivity, uniformity, and fairness in the monitoring process.
-The E&T Central Office staff will review, comment, and finalize the monitoring tool for use.
+Once the Contract Monitoring Tool is drafted, forwarded to the E&T Central Office staff to review, comment, and finalized for use.

 The DCBS Contract Liaison ensures that program specialists within the DCBS Division are given the opportunity to review Contract Monitoring Tools prior to finalization and provide input.
 Program staff is encouraged to relay issues with contractors to better inform contract monitoring and scheduling.
 Upon review of the contracts, the Contract Monitoring Tool, the Contract Monitoring Reports, and the Corrective Action Plans, program staff can determine if the program area's contractors have followed the contracts or require any level of intervention or contract renegotiation.
 Contract language modification may be necessary.